cordellbonnieux/Draw-And-Conquer/README.md

 ### Description

-This is a browser based multiplayer game, where players compete to fill in squares in a grid by clicking down on them until they change color.
+This is a browser based online multiplayer game, where players compete to fill in squares in a grid by clicking down on them until they change color.
 Each square can only be clicked on by one player at a time.
 A player wins when they have colored more squares than anyone else.

 ### Application Flow